Do You Want It Right Now: Weekly charts

+Year-end charts

 Gat Decor version

 Gat Decor released an instrumental Ibiza anthem called "Passion" in 1992, it peaked at #29 on the UK Singles Chart.
 Four years later the instrumental was remixed and re-released as "Passion (Do You Want it Right Now Edit)" with the vocals by Beverly Skeete.
-This became the biggest hit version of Do You Want it Right Now, peaking at #6 on the UK Singles Chart in March 1996.
+This became the biggest hit version of "Do You Want it Right Now", peaking at #6 on the UK Singles Chart in March 1996.